python/mypy/docs/source/more_types.rst

 .. note::

-    In the last example Mypy is executed with :option:`--python-version 3.10 <mypy --python-version>`.
+    In the last example, mypy is executed with :option:`--python-version 3.10 <mypy --python-version>`.
-    Because of that the condition ``sys.version_info >= (3, 10)`` will match and
+    Therefore, the condition ``sys.version_info >= (3, 10)`` will match and
     the overload for ``B`` will be added.
     The overloads for ``A`` and ``C`` are ignored!
-    The overload for ``D`` isn't defined conditionally and thus also added.
+    The overload for ``D`` is not defined conditionally and thus is also added.

-In case Mypy can't infer a condition to be always True or always False, an error will be emitted.
+When mypy cannot infer a condition to be always True or always False, an error is emitted.

 .. code-block:: python